luciomartinez/luciomartinez.github.io/_posts/2020-09-09-how-to-implement-google-analytics-with-opt-in.markdown

 categories: cookies
 ---
 # Introduction
-It's very easy to [enable cookie banner](/cookies/2020/09/18/enable-cookie-banner-in-10-minutes) to warn our website visitors about cookies usage.
+It's very easy to [enable cookie banner](/cookies/2020/09/18/enable-cookie-banner-in-10-minutes) notifying website visitors about cookies usage.
-What if we want to allow them to optionally opt in?
+What if we want to allow visitors to disable cookies?
+Or even better, what if we disable cookies and visitors can opt in?
 Disabling cookies by default is becoming more and more standard.
 Here you are going to find how to implement opt in for Google Analytics.